-- 5.1 Properties become void through the following ways and the treatment of the void property is affected by the form of termination: - Formal Termination Where the tenant gives 28 days written notice of there intention to leave the property. - Death of Tenant Where the Co-operative is notified of the death of a tenant and there is no successor to the tenancy. - Abandonment Where the Co-operative issues a legal notice to a tenant who has abandoned the property without notice. - Eviction Where the Co-operative completed court action to recover a property from the tenant. - Internal Transfers Where the tenant is re-housed in another of the Co-operatives properties. - Development Voids Where a new property is handed over to the RSL as complete but is not let to the tenant on the handover date. - 5.2 While these different types of termination may involve slightly different processes of void management, most of the elements and stages will be similar.
+- 5.1 Properties become void through the following ways and the treatment of the void property is affected by the form of termination: - Formal Termination Where the tenant gives 28 days written notice of their intention to leave the property. - Death of Tenant Where the Co-operative is notified of the death of a tenant and there is no successor to the tenancy. - Abandonment Where the Co-operative issues a legal notice to a tenant who has abandoned the property without notice. - Eviction Where the Co-operative has a Decree from the court to recover a property from the tenant. - Internal Transfers Where the tenant is re-housed in another of the Co-operative's properties. - Development Voids Where a new property is handed over to the RSL as complete but is not let to the tenant on the handover date. - 5.2 While these different types of termination may involve slightly different processes of void management, most of the elements and stages will be similar.
 The following section details these.